-Research demonstrates that job demands impair tactical athletes' mental health.
-Mental health stigma in this population and limited resources prevent individuals from receiving care.
-Athletic trainers (ATs) are often the first, and sometimes only, contact for mental health concerns.
-Previous literature indicates that ATs desire more psychosocial training and experience.
+Researchers have demonstrated that job demands impair tactical athletes’ mental health.
+Mental health stigmas in this population and limited resources may prevent individuals from receiving care.
+Athletic trainers (ATs) are often the first, and sometimes the only, contact for mental health concerns.
+Previous literature indicated that ATs desired more psychosocial training and experience.

 To investigate ATs’ preparedness and experiences managing patients with mental health conditions in the tactical athlete setting.

 Fifteen ATs (men = 7, women = 8; age = 36 ± 10 years; experience in tactical athlete setting = 4 years [range, 6 months–20 years]; military = 12, law enforcement = 2; fire service = 1).